 Memorial Day Conversation Questions

-1. Does your country have a day to honour fallen soldiers?
+1. Does your country have a day to honor fallen soldiers?
 How is it observed?

 2. How do you think wars should be remembered — with parades, moments of silence, memorials, or something else?